magento/pwa-studio/packages/upward-spec/README.md

 **The root context must always eventually have non-null `status`, `headers`, and `body` properties.** Once the resolution path has assigned these three values fo context, the UPWARD-compliant server should immediately use those three values to create an HTTP response and flush it to the client.
 No streaming or buffering interface should be provided; UPWARD servers should not deal in data large enough to require streaming. **If all resolvers finish executing and the response is lacking any of the `status`, `headers`, or `body` properties, the server should emit a 500 error.** If it is possible at startup time to trace a path through the decision tree where this occurs, the implementation may use static analysis to do so and raise an error on startup.

+:information_source: _In real-world scenarios, the generation of `status`, `headers`, and `body` will share a lot of logic.
+The recommended best practice is to use an InlineResolver to create a top-level object, called something like "response", with those properties, and then define the top-level `status`, `headers`, and `body` properties to refer to that object in context, e.g. `status: response.status`.

 ## Context Reference

 The context is a global namespace created for each request.
 It is a dictionary of values, like a JSON object.
 A typical response cycle may append intermediate values to the context, like a query result or a template string.
 Those values do not emit as part of the response.
 Only the `status`, `headers`, and `body` properties of the context will be flushed to the client.
 Since the context is the global namespace and the means of sharing values between resolvers, it may become a large object at some points in the cycle, but this should not affect performance on the client.